GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/porting_scriptfu_scripts.md

 Example:

-(gimp-edit-copy drawable)  => (gimp-edit-copy 1 (vector drawable))
+(ligma-edit-copy drawable)  => (ligma-edit-copy 1 (vector drawable))

-(gimp-edit-copy 2)  => (gimp-edit-copy 1 '#(2))
+(ligma-edit-copy 2)  => (ligma-edit-copy 1 '#(2))

-### The PDB procedures which formerly took single Drawable and now take GimpObjectArray
+### The PDB procedures which formerly took single Drawable and now take LigmaObjectArray

 - Many of the file load/save procedures.
-- gimp-color-picker
+- ligma-color-picker
-- gimp-edit-copy
+- ligma-edit-copy
-- gimp-edit-cut
+- ligma-edit-cut
-- gimp-edit-named-copy
+- ligma-edit-named-copy
-- gimp-edit-named-cut
+- ligma-edit-named-cut
-- gimp-file-save
+- ligma-file-save
-- gimp-image-pick-color
+- ligma-image-pick-color
-- gimp-selection-float
+- ligma-selection-float
-- gimp-xcf-save
+- ligma-xcf-save

 ### Receiving an array of drawables

-Formerly a PDB procedure returning an array of drawables (or other GIMP objects) had a signature specifying a returned gint and GimpInt32Array.
+Formerly a PDB procedure returning an array of drawables (or other LIGMA objects) had a signature specifying a returned gint and LigmaInt32Array.
-Now the signature specifies a returned gint and GimpObjectArray.
+Now the signature specifies a returned gint and LigmaObjectArray.
 A script receives an int and a vector.
 The elements of the vector are numeric ID's, but are opaque to scripts